 …in Churchill, where tourists crowd into rumbling “Tundra Buggies” to watch polar bears cavort, the population fell from 1,194 to 935 between 1984 and 2004.
 After that 2004 count, scientists predicted that the population would crater to 676 bears by 2011.
 But a recent survey found more than 1,000 bears there… [my bold]

-Western Hudson Bay breakup and freeze-up dates haven’t shown appreciable change since 2001 as predicted (although they are more variable than in the 1980s, according to this new paper by Castro de la Guardia), and the population size has not declined as predicted either, despite the decline in average monthly Arctic sea ice extent (global) for September since 2007 (see NSIDC graph below).
+Western Hudson Bay breakup and freeze-up dates haven’t shown appreciable change since 2001 as predicted (although they are more variable than in the 1980s, according to this new paper by Castro de la Guardia and colleagues), and the population size has not declined as predicted either, despite the decline in average monthly Arctic sea ice extent (global) for September since 2007 (see NSIDC graph below).

 Odd, that – which I’ve noted before.